qgis/QGIS-Documentation/docs/server_manual/services.rst

 ^^^^^^^^^^^^^

 This parameter specifies whether to add geometries to the output.
-To use this feature you must first enable :guilabel:`Add geometry to feature response` option in QGIS project.
+To use this feature you must first enable the :guilabel:`Add geometry to feature response` option in the QGIS project.
 See :ref:`Configure your project <Creatingwmsfromproject>`.

 Available values are (not case sensitive):